Feature image

 • A utility bill for the owner.

-This is to prove to the scrap collector that the vehicle hasn’t been stolen and that you have permission from the owner to scrap it.
+These documents help to prove to the scrap dealer that the vehicle hasn’t been stolen and that you have permission from the owner to scrap it.

 The application will be accepted so long as the vehicle is: